Ahthe/Flowo/README.md

   💜 <a href="https://devpost.com/software/vellum-tgv241">Devpost Submission</a>
 </p>

-It is a productivity system designed to help you plan, execute, and analyze your work.
+It is a productivity application designed to help you plan, execute, and analyze your work.
 It is built for students and who need more than a simple to-do list.

 *The name Vellum refers to the high-quality parchment used for historical manuscripts.
 This choice reflects the application's purpose: to serve as a premium, durable workspace for your most significant projects.* 🐇